mnr/writing-wip/hotmeal.md

 Araci meets the three Hestia representatives at a police target range outside of Portland.
 Trees surround the field - typical for Oregon.
 Earth berms circle the center of the field.
 In front of the targets is a shed with a large open door.
 At the shooting platform three chairs face a table with a drape covering a cubical object.

-"Thanks for joining me again," Araci begins.
-"Please take a seat and I'll show you a brief demonstration that might explain some of my confusion."
+“Thanks for joining me again,” Araci begins.
+“Please take a seat and I’ll show you a brief demonstration that might explain some of my confusion.”

 The chairs are rough, but someone had the courtesy to put a water bottle on each.
 Lupe and another officer stand off to the side, dressed in protective gear.
 Araci stands in front of the chairs with his back to the table.

-"Lupe and I got here a bit before you to set this up."
+“Lupe and I got here a bit before you to set this up.”
 Araci removes the drape to reveal a Hestia oven and a meal box.
-"I'm going to ask our officers to run this table downrange, place it in the shed, and connect power to this oven."
+“I’m going to ask our officers to run this table downrange, place it in the shed, and connect power to this oven.”

-"We know how Hestia ovens work," asserts Broin.
-"Couldn't we have just sent you a promotional video?"
+“We know how Hestia ovens work,” asserts Broin.
+“Couldn’t we have just sent you a promotional video?”

-"This meal behaves a bit differently," replies Araci.
+“This meal behaves a bit differently,” replies Araci.
 Downrange, Lupe connects power to the oven and pushes in the meal, then both officers hustle back to the chairs.

-"Let's give this a minute," says Araci.
+“Let’s give this a minute,” says Araci.
 He turns to watch the table.
 Farj objects - but is interrupted by an explosion.
 The table, oven, and meal disappear in a cloud of smoke billowing out of the shed.
 When the air clears, only the table remains.

 “The last time we met, I knew little about what Dakota was doing.
 I didn’t realize she had an experimental Hestia meal box.
 But I suspect you realized that when you saw the serial number and made your abrupt exit.”